brichis/VibeFlow/README.md

 ## 🚀 Setup ERC-721 NFT Extension

-This extension introduces an ERC-721 token contract and demonstrates how to use it, including getting the total supply and holder balance, listing all NFTs from the collection and NFTs from the connected address, and how to transfer NFTs.
+This extension introduces an ERC-721 token contract and debugnstrates how to use it, including getting the total supply and holder balance, listing all NFTs from the collection and NFTs from the connected address, and how to transfer NFTs.

 The ERC-721 Token Standard introduces a standard for Non-Fungible Tokens ([EIP-721](https://eips.ethereum.org/EIPS/eip-721)), in other words, each token is unique.